da-penguin-guy/Virgil/README.md

 At the start of every message should be a 4 byte unsigned big endian integer indicating the length of the message in bytes (excluding the integer itself)

-TCP sockets should open when the devices boot up and only close once one of the devices goes offline
+TCP sockets should open when the devices connect and only close once one of the devices goes offline

 **Watch out for race conditions when managing TCP socket connections.** If two devices attempt to connect simultaneously, ensure your code properly handles duplicate or conflicting connections.

-Keep track of the last time a message was received from each device.
-If 2 seconds has gone by without a device message, send a statusRequest on one of your linked channels

 # mDNS Overview

 Virgil uses a typical mDNS configuration.
 It is advertised over `224.0.0.251` at port `5353`
-The protocol will (almost) fully function on a network that doesn't support mDNS. mDNS is only used for a dante controller like app and detecting accessories
+The protocol will (almost) fully function on a network that doesn't support mDNS. mDNS is only used for Virgil Controller.

 ### Service Configuration
 - **serviceType**: `_virgil._tcp_.local.`